 How do I apply for an STC approval?

 Application for STCs are made using the specific form available in the Application forms page.

-The STC holder must make the application via the FAA Aircraft Certification Office (ACO) that did the original approval.
+For example, in the case of STCs issued by the FAA, in accordance with the Technical Implementation Procedure (TIP) between the FAA and EASA, the FAA STC holder must make the application via the FAA Aircraft Certification Office (ACO) that issued the original approval.
 The ACO must provide a covering letter endorsing and classifying the application (Basic or non-Basic) and forward it to EASA.
-Applications where EASA agrees the classification as 'Basic' are normally dealt with quickly.
-Please note that FAA STCs that apply to a number of different aircraft types as referred to in the 'Applicable Model List' (AML) will generally not be accepted by EASA.
+Applications where EASA agrees with the classification as 'Basic' are normally dealt with quickly.

 How do I know whether an STC has been grandfathered?